jeongm-in/Split-Stickless-Fighting-Stick/README.md

 # ToDo
 - Exterior case / plate for the board
   - Since I'm using Kailh hotswap sockets, I will probably need a plate to hold the switches in place
+- Rename KiCad project name from my-split to something else

 # PCB Design
 Front